piersrueb/gridCalc/readme.md

 ### Usage

-Set the gutter width and total columns based on your needs.
+Set the gutter width and total columns based on your needs and gridCalc will take care of the rest.

 ``` scss
 $cols: 120;